 Now I am ashamed to say that despite being a proud Janner, I’ve never been to Ham Woods.
 And it sounds like a great place.
 It has a nature reserve, woodland, rough grassland and marsh with more than 200 species of plants and almost 80 species of birds spotted there.
 Great for those kids who are wildlife enthusiasts!

 If exploring woods is your thing, there are plenty to choose from in Plymouth.
 Have you tried Cann Woods yet?
-We did for the first time this lockdown and had a great time.
+We did for the first time during the first lockdown and had a great time.
 Situated between Plympton and the moors, the car park is open and there are several routes to take.
 Paths are suitable for bikes, and there are picnic tables there for when you need a break.

 Where is your favourite outdoor space in and around Plymouth?
+Where will you be heading for some fresh air?

 How did I do?